December 2, 2019:

 The Grays made it to the post-season series again in 1945, but were swept in four games by the Cleveland Buckeyes.
 The series’ third game, played at Griffith Stadium, was the Grays’ last post-season game in Washington.

-ays of these championship years featured future Hall-of-famers Ray Brown and “Cool Papa” Bell, in addition to Gibson and Leonard, but by 1945, all four were getting up in years
+Many of these championship seasons featured future Hall-of-Famers Ray Brown and “Cool Papa” Bell, in addition to Gibson and Leonard, but by 1945, all four were getting up in years.

 The team’s season opener in D.C. drew a crowd of 13,000, but the Grays’ average attendance at Griffith Stadium that season fell to about to about 5,000, even though Washington’s black population was growing by more than 50 percent during the 1940s.